Eufy E40 ($34.99) is the better dual-network wallet tracker; Chipolo Pop ($29) wins on alarm volume and battery life for keychains.

 If you're tracking keys, a gym bag, a dog collar, or a child's backpack, Chipolo Pop's standard keyring attachment makes far more sense.
 Read our full Chipolo Pop review for more detail on how it performs as a key tracker.

-The Chipolo Pop requires a choice.
+The Chipolo Pop works the same way.
 At initial setup, you pick either Apple Find My or Google Find Hub.
 Whichever you choose is the network your Chipolo Pop uses going forward, and switching networks requires a reset and re-pair.

-This means Chipolo Pop isn't a true dual-network tracker in the same sense -- it's a single-network tracker that supports both platforms, but only one at a time per device.
-Chipolo's [official product page](https://chipolo.net/) provides additional context on this topic.
+This means neither tracker lets an iPhone user and an Android user locate the same physical device from separate network accounts after one setup.
+They're dual-platform models, but one network is active at a time per device.
+Chipolo's official product page provides additional context on this topic.

 For most people -- those who live in a single-platform household -- this distinction doesn't matter at all.
 If you and your partner both use iPhones, you'll set up Chipolo Pop on Find My and never think about it again.